 You access IDOL Admin from a web browser.
 You can access the interface only through URLs that are set in the Access-Control-Allow-Origin parameter in the ACI server or component configuration file.
 For more information about configuring URL access, see Install IDOL Admin, on the previous page.

-To access IDOL Admin from the host that it is installed on
+To access IDOL Admin

 • Type the following URL into the address bar of your web browser: